Stay Updated on What's Happening Around Alaska

 December 31, 2019

-Once every 10 years, our nation undergoes a census, the single best source of information about the demographics and growth potential of the US market.
-An accurate census count is critical to the federal government accurately distributing more than $800 billion in federal funds to local communities each year.
+Once every ten years, our nation undergoes a census, the single best source of information about the demographics and growth potential of the US market.
+An accurate census count is critical to the federal government accurately distributing more than $800 billion in federal dollars to local communities each year.

-Accurate counts in the census affect federal funding distributions for many public programs, including child care subsidies and the Child and Adult Care Food Program (CACFP).
+Accurate counts in the census affect distributions for many public programs, including child care subsidies and the Child and Adult Care Food Program (CACFP).

-They also help allocate funding more equitably for other programs children rely on like the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), the Children’s Health Insurance Program (CHIP), Medicaid, foster care, adoption assistance, Section 8 of the House Act of 1937, Low Income Home Energy Assistance Program (LIHEAP), and community health centers.
+Counts also help support and maximize programs like the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), the Children’s Health Insurance Program (CHIP), Medicaid, foster care, adoption assistance, Section 8 of the House Act of 1937, Low Income Home Energy Assistance Program (LIHEAP), and community health centers.
 Learn more here.

 Unfortunately, in 2010, the census missed over two million children age 4 and under – or one out of every 10 young children.
 In fact, so many young children were missed in the last census that states collectively lost over a half a billion dollars a year ii every year for the last decade.
 The number of young children missed in the census has been growing steadily for 40 years.